Earlier History of the Church — 1858 to 1930

-He is famed for having divided his cloak in two, in order to give one half to a beggar, and is a patron saint of soldiers.
+He famously cut his cloak in two, in order to give one half to a beggar, and he is a patron saint of soldiers.

 In 1908 the carved chancel screen and pulpit were installed, thanks to Arthur Hope Rydon (1859-1930), a solicitor originally from Islington, who had moved to Awbrook Farm’s New (later East) Lodge in the closing years of the nineteenth century.
 The organ and marble sanctuary paving were also installed at this time.